ivanarasch/SourceSeparation/README.md

 ## 3. Pipeline:
 We chose the following pipeline:

-Experiment 1: Vocal Interference experiment
+#### Experiment 1: Impact of instrumental interference on isolation of vocal tracks when processed using Spleeter and Demucs

 1. Obtain MUSDB18 dataset tracks (used the 50 test tracks of the dataset)
 2. Load track